-Source of underlying data: DataStream/Refinitiv
+Source of underlying data: Capital IQ, Yahoo

 However, the COVID-19 crisis changed market conditions considerably.
 The high level of uncertainty about the impact of the pandemic and the subsequent lockdown policies adopted worldwide led to investors' exodus from risky assets (including equities) into government securities issued by countries considered "safe" from the risk of default.
 During March and April 2020, the level of both historical and implied volatilities jumped to levels last seen during the Global Financial Crisis.
 On March 18, 2020, S&P/ASX 200 VIX Index reached a local high of 53.1, but by December 31, 2021 it had declined to 10.6.
-More recently it has fluctuated between this level and 22, finishing at 19.2 at the end of June 2022.
+From January 2022 to June 2023 the index has fluctuated between 10.4 and 23.7 and has averaged 11.9 over the month of June 2023.

-Attitude towards Risk
+Attitude Towards Risk